BaptisteRoseau/BestPractices/topics/security.md

 ### SRTG002 - Use Minimal Permissions

-You should always give minimal permissions wether in the production environment or the CI/CD tooling and organization member accesses.
+You should always give minimal permissions whether in the production environment or the CI/CD tooling and organization member accesses.
 However, make sure that factorization is always considered **before** this step.
 Avoid duplication, and if a reorganization is required, reorganize.

 A drawback of this rule is that access and management of the production environment and the CI/CD tools can become unbelievably hard is done badly.
 This can be overcome by using standards, containers or tools to avoid manual management by all cost.

 ### SRTG003 - Keep Your Software Up To Date

 There is a tremendous amount of new vulnerabilities found every day.
-Those vulnerabilities are often patched rapidly so you should alway keep your software up to date to make sure those vulnerabilities include those patches.
+Those vulnerabilities are often patched rapidly so you should always keep your software up to date to make sure those vulnerabilities include those patches.

 ## Executables